-These consolidated financial statements have been prepared on the basis of accounting principles applicable to a "going concern", which assumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operation, and do not give effect to any adjustments which would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying condensed interim consolidated financial statements.
+These consolidated financial statements have been prepared on the basis of accounting principles applicable to a "going concern", which assumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operation, and do not give effect to any adjustments which would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying consolidated financial statements.

-The Company has not generated any revenues and has incurred accumulated losses of \$48,092,088 (December 31, 2017: \$48,015,544) since inception.
+The Company has not generated any revenues and has incurred an accumulated deficit of \$48,015,544 (2016: \$46,891,812) since inception.
+During the year ended December 31, 2017 the Company generated negative cash flows from operations of \$1,089,097 (2016: \$311,883).
 The Company is not expected to generate cash inflow from its operation during the next twelve months and therefore must rely on securing additional funds from either debt or equity financings for cash consideration.
+During the year ended December 31, 2017, the Company received net cash proceeds of \$371,220 (2016: \$1,337,780) pursuant to financing activities.
 The business of exploring for and mining of minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 While the Company is expanding its best efforts to achieve the above plan, there is no assurance that any such activity will generate sufficient funds for future operations.